 The NOSTER Grand Course discusses a particular theme from multidisciplinary perspectives.
-This year’s Grand Course consists of a master class with Professor dr. Charles Hirschkind (University of California, Berkeley) on the theme of embodiment and the conference ‘Religion and the Production of Difference’ (NGG, RUG & NOSTER).
+This year’s Grand Course consists of a master class with dr Charles Hirschkind on the theme of embodiment and the conference ‘Religion and the Production of Difference’.

-Costs: NOSTER’s PhD candidates and ReMA students can participate free of charge in the Grand Course (masterclass and conference).
-For others, the costs are €50 per EC plus the conference registration fee.
+Costs: Participation is free for ReMA students and PhD candidates registered at NOSTER.
+The fee for ReMA students and PhD candidates registered at any other research school in the Humanities is €80.
+Other ReMA students and PhD candidates pay €180 (2 EC) or €330 (5 EC).
+For more information about membership and costs, click here (for ReMA students) or here (for PhD candidates).
 Note that when due to unforeseen circumstances you are unable to attend, you should inform the NOSTER office as soon as possible.
-Otherwise, the full costs of the conference will be charged to you.
+Otherwise, the full costs of the conference (€80) will be charged to you.